missioncommand/mil-sym-ts/README.md

 If library and its json asset files are at the location "127.0.0.1:8080/renderer/C5Ren.js" Call like: C5Ren.initialize("/renderer/");

-If you or your process renmamed the "manifest.json" file, call like: C5Ren.initialize("/renderer/[new manifest.json file name]");
+If you or your process renamed the "manifest.json" file, call like: C5Ren.initialize("/renderer/[new manifest.json file name]");

 When the promise resolves, files are loaded and initialized and the renderer is ready to go.